jotslo/readify.me/README.md

 # Problem?
 Is a page not loading correctly?
 Is a page missing important content that should be there?
 Report a problem via the [**Issues**](https://github.com/jotslo/readify.me/issues) tab on our GitHub repository.

-# To-do
-- Replace local links (i.e. /src rather than readify.me/src) to its proper domain
-- Add support for images and other page elements
-- Add an easy way to modify how content is displayed for certain websites, which can be crowd-sourced